-

 Feeling Anxious Setting Goals for The Year?
 Try These 3 Techniques

 A typical “water cooler” conversation around this time of the year is the New Year’s resolution.
 Of course, my standard answer used to be “be more organized,” which hardly happened!
-I was not lying though, I felt I needed better control my life, but honestly, I didn’t know how to do it.
+I was not lying, though; I felt I needed better control of my life, but honestly, I didn’t know how to do it.
 So I forgot about it even before I finished that cup of coffee I had brought from the kitchen.
 I know many of you are in the same boat as I was.
 A Resolution sometimes gives us more anxiety and guilt than any meaningful outcome.
 Here are a few creative ways you may try this year: 1.
-Start With…
+Start…

 -